starsimhub/styleguide/README.rst

 **Difference**: Imports should be ordered logically rather than alphabetically.

-**Reason**: Covasim modules shouldn't need a long list of imports.
+**Reason**: Starsim modules shouldn't need a long list of imports.
 Sort imports as in Google's style guide (from most-generic to most-specific libraries), but second-order sorting should also be done logically, rather than alphabetically.
 For example:

 .. code-block:: python